Adam Arms AA-19 Review

 Back in my day, we had to take our Glocks out and insert all the expensive custom parts ourselves!
 These days the kids are all spoiled with their factory-produced Gucci Glocks!
-Speaking of, today we got our hands on one of these whippersnappers high-end fancy factory pistols, known as the AA19, and today we are seeing what all the hype is about.
+Speaking of, today we got our hands on one of these whippersnappers’ high-end fancy factory pistols.
+Today in this Adams Arms AA-19 Review we are seeing what all the hype is about.

 - Barrel Length 4.25 inches

 - Weight 25.12 ounces

 When I say Adams Arms, you likely picture ARs, specifically well-made piston-driven ARs.
 If you’re me, you picture fellow Floridians.
 Adams Arms is a small American company, and this is their first step into the world of traditional pistols with the AA19.
 They took a look at the Glock series of guns and decided it was good but could be better.

 They didn’t purchase a Glock 19 and customize it and resell it to you.
 No, they just used the Glock 19 as inspiration and built a gun based on the same platform.
 The frame uses a grip angle much more akin to a 1911 than a Glock, and that means the grip is much straighter and curved less rearward.
 The grip’s outfitted with an aggressive texture and a much more aggressive beavertail.

 The slide comes optic’s ready, the barrel is threaded, and a rail makes the AA19 perfectly suited to be outfitted with all the modern accessories and parts and pieces you could ever want on a modern sidearm.
 Adams Arms equipped this thing with tons and tons of features.

 Lots of people get a Glock and instantly outfit it with a ton of accessories to increase its performance.
 Adams Arms removes a step from that process and just equips you with a Glock chock full of accessories, features, and improvements that save you both time and money.